UK-Digital-Heart-Project/CardioNIfTI/README.md

 3) LVSA_structure.py (optional) – creates a new folder - “LVSA” – which contains copies of the 3 new NIfTI files

 [Data](data):

-Contains 3 sample datasets on which the functions of the code can be run.
+Contains sample DICOM datasets on which the functions of the code can be run.

-To run the code in the [code](code) directory, we provide a [Docker](https://www.docker.com) image with all the necessary dependencies pre-compiled.
+To run the [code](code) we provide a [Docker](https://www.docker.com) image with all the necessary dependencies pre-compiled.

 ## Installation/Usage Guide for Docker Image
 A Docker image is available on dockerhub https://hub.docker.com/r/gdoumou/auto_conversion.
 This image contains a base Ubuntu linux operating system image set up with all the libraries required to run the code.